 Using storytelling to aid fundraising & increase SEO

-There may be no better instrument for your fundraising tool box than the delivery of a good story.
-More specifically, a client story/profile: one that will both captivates the human drama that is the reason for your charitable nonprofit organization’s existence, and that will also showcase the giving opportunity.
-And then, afterwards, the results: the “product” of one’s investment into the organization.
-(Just like any other product you pay for/invest into, you expect to get a tangible thing/result in return.
-If not in-hand, then by outcome.)
+There may be no better instrument for your fundraising toolbox than the delivery of a good story.
+Tell a story about a client that shows why your nonprofit exists and how people can help.
+And then, afterward, show the results: the “product” of one’s investment into the organization.
+(Just like any other product you pay for/invest in, you expect to get a tangible thing/result in return.
+If not in-hand, then by the outcome.)

 Storytelling is not just smart fundraising, it’s also good for your SEO.

 Client stories & profiles that reflect your mission and showcases the results